Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/working-with-the-entity-node.md

             <img src="../images/entity-node-img2.png" alt="Entity node - Reorder error messages" title="Entity node - Reorder Error messages" style="border:1px solid gray;zoom:70%;">

-            This image corresponds to the new Dialog Builder, you will find this feature in the legacy builder at the same location: i.e. Entity node -> Component Properties.

 6. You can enable the **Sensitive Entity** option to redact, replace, or mask sensitive data input at the entity node level.
 This setting helps you secure sensitive data input during the conversation.

     <img src="../images/entity-node-img3.png" alt="Entity node - Sensitive entity" title="Entity node - Sensitive entity" style="border:1px solid gray;zoom:70%;">